dregmi08/cse15l-lab-reports/labreport5.md

 ![Image](Screen Shot 2023-03-12 at 11.41.44 PM.png)

-This is what the commands are in a code block :
+Here is the command and its output in a code block:

 ```
 dronregmi@Drons-MacBook-Air CSE12 % cd docsearch